UK to host 2023 Eurovision after Ukraine ruled too risky

 “As we are now hosts, the U.K. will honor that pledge directly — and put on a fantastic contest on behalf of our Ukrainian friends,” Johnson said.

-Ukraine has won the contest twice and hosted Eurovision in 2005 and 2017.
+Ukraine has won the contest three times and hosted Eurovision in 2005 and 2017.
 The competition has been held in Britain eight times, most recently in 1998, the year after the U.K. last won.

 Founded in 1956 to help unite a continent scarred by World War II, Eurovision has grown to include more than 40 countries, including non-European nations such as Israel and Australia.